Martina Peer

 I drive alignment around what belongs in an experience and what does not, especially where ambiguity slows decisions and scale amplifies mistakes.

 My work centers on structure, governance and measurable outcomes.
-I design within boundaries, tradeoffs and systems.
+I design within boundaries, tradeoffs and tricky requirements.

 TJB Photography – website / Show case